-Corn, Avocado and Cilantro Salad is perfect for a simple side dish that can be mixed up ahead of time or right before you’re ready to eat.
+Corn, Avocado, and Cilantro Salad is a perfect combo for a simple side dish that can be mixed up ahead of time or right before you’re ready to eat.
 It’s one of my favorite ways to use fresh sweet corn!

 My kids love corn right off the cob.
-But, I like to get a little creative from time to time and create other dishes with our favorite local vegetable.
+But, I like to get a little creative from time to time and create other dishes with our favorite local vegetables.

 Easy Corn, Avocado, and Cilantro Salad Recipe